 So, how do we build our deck without spending excessive time on it?
-Rikaisama makes the job very easy.
+Yomichan makes the job very easy.
 If you don’t know it or haven’t installed it you should do that now!

 Once you have the basic set-up, all you need to do to is look up a new word on your computer.
 Usually I type it into a dictionary, but having done so, I don’t necessarily even hit “Enter”.
-I just run Rikaisama over it.
-If I am happy with the definition I hit the R key while the Rikaisama definition-box is active, and that’s it.
-A new card has appeared in Anki (note that you must have Anki open and the the deck that you want to add the word to active).
+I just run Yomichan over it.
+If I am happy with the definition I press the import to Anki button, and that’s it.
+A new card has appeared in Anki.

 Of course if you are reading something online, the process is even easier, since you just have to hover over the word as you read and hit the R button to create a card.

 So making your own deck really isn’t any kind of a drain on your time.
 We can also set things up so that that same single keypress enters audio of a native Japanese speaker saying the word into your Anki.
 Typically I have it set up to put the audio on the back of the card along with the reading and definition.
 Only the kanji is on the front.

 It isn’t immediately obvious how to get automatic audio, but I explain this in the next article in this series along with a lot more information about the Magic of Audio and how it can greatly enhance your Japanese learning.
 There are a few steps in setting it up, but once they are done the process is automatic and you never have to think about it again.
 Don’t worry the doll will take you through it.